Hansello218/Endo4SRF/README.md

 ### Pipeline

 <img src="figfile/fig1.png" alt="Pipeline" width="600"/>
+## News
+- [2024-12-05] Our paper has been accpetd by IEEE Journal of Biomedical and Health Informatics!
-# Code is coming soon...
+- [2024-12-17] Code is coming soon!